|

 Recommended Listening: Somatic & IFS Trauma Work Explained

-’m sharing it here because she explains these concepts brilliantly, and it’s a great way to deepen your understanding before you and I work together.
+This podcast episode features Sarah Baldwin, a fellow trauma specialist whose approach aligns closely with the work I do.
+I’m sharing it here because she explains these concepts brilliantly, and it’s a great way to deepen your understanding before you and I begin working together.